 First of all, we need to be able to feed the drop-down list with dynamic data values from an external source.
 Commonly, Qualifio forms will call web services to build those lists.

 Our technical team will first need to enable the integration one time for your whole account to use.
-Please make contact with your Qualifio Expert to discuss the possibilities around your specific use case.
+Please note that this Integration Project is a paid feature and is available only for Qualifio Gold and Platinum users.
+Make contact with your Qualifio Expert to discuss the possibilities around your specific use case.

 Using the integration

-To create a drop-down list that will be populated with results from your web service, go into any of your campaigns that contains a form (identified).
+To create a drop-down list that will be populated with results from your web service, go into any of your campaigns that contain a form (identified).
 Select the Form step.

 If the drop-down you're looking to populate with values returned from your web service doesn't need controlling/input fields, you may skip this step and go directly to Step 3.